unicode-org/cldr/docs/ldml/tr35-personNames.md

 1. For the initial of the surname **_“de Souza”_**, in a language that treats the “de” as a tussenvoegsel, the PersonName object can automatically recast `{surname-initial}` to:<br/>`{surname-prefix-initial}{surname-core-initial-allCaps} `to get “dS” instead of “d”.
 2. If the locale expects a surname prefix to to be sorted after a surname, then both `{surname-core} `then `{surname-prefix}` would be used as in<br/>`{surname-core}, {given} {given2} {surname-prefix}`

-## 6 <a name="6-formatting-process" href="#6-formatting-process">Formatting Process</a>
+## 6 <a name="formatting-process" href="#formatting-process">Formatting Process</a>

 The patterns are in personName elements, which are themselves in a personNames container element.
 The following describes how these patterns are chosen.
-If the name locale is different than the formatting locale, then additional processing needs to take place: see [Handling foreign names](#6-8-handling-foreign-names).
+If the name locale is different than the formatting locale, then additional processing needs to take place: see [Handling foreign names](#handling-foreign-names).

-The details of the XML structure behind the data referenced here are in [XML Structure](#2-xml-structure).
+The details of the XML structure behind the data referenced here are in [XML Structure](#xml-structure).

-### 6.1 <a name="6-1-derive-the-name-locale" href="#6-1-derive-the-name-locale">Derive the name locale</a>
+### 6.1 <a name="derive-the-name-locale" href="#derive-the-name-locale">Derive the name locale</a>

 Create a **full name locale** as follows.